Ancient Ways for Modern Times

 "F": Kabbalah provides a mechanism for many things.
 A monkey wrench doesn't need to have a religion. ;->

-John of AllFaith: The purpose and purport of Kabala is not as a "monkey wrench" to manipulate the material world, but as a Key to unlock the higher realizations of the utterly transcendent En-Soph.
-It is, by definition, a chief tool of religious (Jewish) thought and mysticism.
-Certainly, those of other disciplines can learn and grow through it, but Kabala is what it is, Jewish mysticism.
+But Kabbalah does.
+Without the Sinai Covenant it is largely meaningless.
+The purpose and purport of Kabbalah is not as a "monkey wrench" to manipulate the material world, but as a supernal Key to unlock the Higher Realizations of the utterly transcendent En-Soph, Jewish Transcendance.
+It is, by definition, a chief tool of religious (Jewish) thought and its mysticism.
+Certainly, those of other disciplines can learn and grow through it, but Kabbalah is what it is: Jewish mysticism and it seeks to connect its masters with its God.

 "F": For more info, you may wish to read Aryeh Kaplan, Art Waskow, and Elie Sheva to name a few.

-John of AllFaith: Thanks, I could add many others as well.
-I'd suggest beginning with the Zohar, the Tanya, and the Sefer Yetzirah.
+Thanks, I have studied them in some depth and I could add many others as well.
+I'd suggest beginning with the Zohar, the Tanya, and the Sefer Yetzirah under the direction of an accomplished Jewish master.

 "F": Further, if you read Hebrew, you know that it is a Talmudic Rabbinical conceit which refers to YHVH as masculine.
 It is historically known from antiquity that a vowel point existed which made YHVH both masculine and feminine and, is in fact, merely a different way of expressing the Wiccan Great Rite and Crowley's sex magick formula.

-John of AllFaith: Not quite.
+Again, not quite.
 I believe you are referring to the Sacred Name Elohiym not the Tetragrammaton, which has no vowel points.
-The vowel points are of much later origin and no one with knowledge ever claims to know the proper vowel points for the Ha-Shem [the Name]), which is neither male nor female, being the clearest reflection of En-Soph which is neither.
-If you will refer to the Sefer Yetzirah, I believe this will be clear, and Kaplin, Luzzato and most other Jewish authorities say the same.
-Crowley's ideas are fascinating, I also have some experience with the OTO, but these are alternative or at the least heterodox understandings.
+The vowel points are of much later origin and no one with knowledge ever claims to know the proper vowel points for the Ha-Shem [the Sacred Four Letter Name]), which is neither male nor female yet contains both and more, being the clearest reflection of En-Soph possible in the material manifestion, which is neither.
+Again, this transcendence does not exist within Paganism which is nature based.
+If you will refer to the Sefer Yetzirah, I believe this become will be clear, and Kaplin, Luzzato and most other Jewish authorities say the same.
+Crowley's ideas are fascinating, I also have some experience with the OTO, but these are alternative or at the least heterodox understandings usurped from the original insights of Rashbi, the Ari, and the BESHT.

 It is certainly true that Ha-Shem is never found without Shekinah.
 I certainly did not in any case intend to suggest that the Holy One is exclusively male.
-Such a thought runs completely counter to Paganism and the Crafte (and Kabala).
+Such a thought runs completely counter to Paganism and the Crafte, as well as Judaism.
 Paganism is based squarely on gender polarity.
-The difference is that in Kabala even this polarity is transcended (as in Taoism at the 'point' where Yin and Yang merge as one in Tao).
-In traditional Paganism, gender polarity is never transcended; such is unthinkable.
-This is essentially, what makes Paganism "pagan."
+Kabbalah is based on complete transcendance of all polarity.
+Hence, properly understood, it is not "chavanitic" as you allege.
+The difference is that in Kabbalah even this "monkeywrench" polarity is transcended (as in Taoism at the 'point' where Yin and Yang merge as one in Tao).
+In traditional Paganism, gender polarity is never transcended; such is unthinkable there.
+This is essentially, what makes Paganism "pagan" and why Catholicism etc. is not actually Pagan, despite it Pagan additions.

-I am in no way opposed to either Paganism or the Crafte, nor am I qualifying them.
+I am in no way opposed to either Paganism nor the Crafte, nor am I qualifying them.
 My point here was with the description of the historic Crafte, not its authenticity.
 The term "Witch" has certain essential meanings.
-To stretch its usage too far is disempowering and makes it meaningless.
-This was the successful strategy of the Christian Church, and today practically no one knows what a "Witch" is.
+To stretch its usage too far is disempowering to it and makes it meaningless.
+This was the successful strategy of the Christian Church, and today practically no one knows what a "Witch" is nor historically was.

 "F": Lest I mislead you and others, Kabbalah *was* traditionally very chauvinistic.
 Kabbalah as taught by the Jewish Orthodoxy is *still* very chauvinistic.

-John of AllFaith: Kabala *IS* the Torah-based tradition of Orthodox Judaism, based squarely on the Zohar and a few other key texts.
-By modern sensibilities, it is sexist, but from a deeper understanding, it is not as it tends toward unity.
+Kabbalah *IS* the Torah-based tradition of Orthodox Judaism, based squarely on the Zohar, other key texts, and continuing oral traditions.
+By modern sensibilities, it is sexist, but from a deeper understanding, it is not as it tends toward unity and then transcendance.

 "F": But Judaism is vast and Orthodox Jews are a minority, however politically dominant.

-John of AllFaith: Orthodox Judaism is only a minority movement in the US.
-Orthodox Judaism is THE historic and oldest extant form of Judaism by far [the Karites are second].
-It is the Pharisee Party of ancient Israel, the Sadducees, Essenes, etc. all died out around 70 CE.
+Orthodox Judaism is only a minority movement within Judaism.
+Rabbinic Orthodox Judaism howeevr is THE historic and oldest extant form of Judaism by far.
+It is the Pharisee Party of ancient Israel, the Sadducees, Essenes, etc. all died out around 70 CE but may be limitedly present still in Kairism.
 Reform Judaism, Conservative and Reconstructionism are all new Western born forms among liberal Jews.
-I'm not knocking them, but Orthodox Judaism is certainly NOT a minority view among many.
+I'm not knocking them, but Orthodox Judaism is certainly NOT the minority view historically.
 It is Judaism.

 This is all so interesting! !
 It's making me want to go back to school!!
 I miss intellectual stimulas!!
 Doubt if I'll finish my PhD, but maybe I'll get a minor in religious studies!!